michaelkc/michaelkc.github.io/_posts/2026-05-12-interesting-stuff-i-found.markdown

 [Building Block Economy](https://mitchellh.com/writing/building-block-economy)

 ### Cybersecurity in the age of instant software
 Bruce Schneier sketching what security might look like once software becomes far more disposable and on-demand.
-Most people seem to agree that long-term frontier models is a long-time benefit for the blue team, but short-term the red team [must be having](https://copy.fail/) [a field day](https://www.version2.dk/holdning/kvalitetskontrol-en-anden-dag)
+Most people seem to agree that frontier models is a long-time benefit for the blue team, but short-term the red team [must be having](https://copy.fail/) [a field day](https://www.version2.dk/holdning/kvalitetskontrol-en-anden-dag)

 [Cybersecurity in the Age of Instant Software](https://www.schneier.com/blog/archives/2026/04/cybersecurity-in-the-age-of-instant-software.html)